lifemikey/objectstorage-swift/interacting-in-portal.md

 ## Adding an Object (File) through the {{site.data.keyword.slportal}}

 Adding an object (file) in the {{site.data.keyword.slportal}} allows the user to upload files into the selected container that is associated with an {{site.data.keyword.objectstorageshort}} account.
-An unlimited number of files can be uploaded, but each file can't exceed 20 MB in size.
+An unlimited number of files can be uploaded, but each file can't exceed 20 MB.

 1. Access the {{site.data.keyword.objectstorageshort}} screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Click **Add File**.